SEI

 Graphic from Sam Huang's sustainability campaign

 When I met Sam Huang, a senior at Rosemead High School in Rosemead, CA, their passion for encouraging climate action shone through immediately.
 Though just a few days from graduation, Sam was thinking about how to support their garden club with summer volunteer work before heading off to college to study education.
-Sam and I spoke soon after they were announced as the Southern California winner of SEI's Earth Day Challenge for their social media campaign urging their school community to improve their local and global environments through small changes to their daily habits.
+Sam and I spoke soon after they were announced as the Southern California winner of Energize Schools' Earth Day Challenge for their social media campaign urging their school community to improve their local and global environments through small changes to their daily habits.

 Read More